awslabs/damo/README.md

 designed for lightweight saving of the monitoring results.
 It is difficult to read, and not that efficient compared to fancy compression techniques.  `json` based monitoring results can be easier to read, and more efficient when compression technique is used.
-Hence, the format will be deprecated.
-You may use `damo convert_record_format` to convert your old record binary format monitoring results files to the new format.
+Hence, the format is deprecated.
+You may use `damo convert_record_format` of v2.0.2 or lower version of DAMO to convert your old record binary format monitoring results files to the new format.

 Python2 support